MEETING PLACE: Morrison's Lodge in Merlin Oregon

 River attire is very casual – comfort and convenience take precedence over style!

-- 1 pair of river shoes or sandals or sneakers that can get wet (must have an ankle strap, no flip-flops!)
+1 pair of river shoes or sandals or sneakers that can get wet (must have a secure ankle strap, no flip-flops or crocs!)
 Velcro is okay if in good condition.
 Popular name brands include Chaco, Teva, Keen or Merrell.
 Tennis shoes with wool or synthetic socks are a good option if your feet tend to get cold.